rooftops, church tower with trees in coimbra

 There are several ways to get from Porto to Coimbra:

-• Bus: there are several bus companies that operate regular services from Porto to Coimbra, such as Rede Expressos and FlixBus.
+• Bus: several bus companies operate regular services from Porto to Coimbra, such as Rede Expressos and FlixBus.
 The journey takes around 1.5 to 2 hours, depending on traffic, and there are several departures each day.

 • By car: rent a car and drive from Porto to Coimbra.
 The journey takes around 1.5 to 2 hours, depending on traffic and the route you take.
 The most direct route is to follow the A1 highway south and exit at Coimbra Sul.